21 Best API-First Email Platforms for Developers (2026)

 You want pure email infrastructure: Mailgun.
 APIs for every email building block.

-You want the cheapest option: Amazon SES.
+You want the cheapest option at scale: Amazon SES.
 Pay-per-email with AWS integration.

 FAQ